Stiff self-interacting string near QCD deconfinement point: Introduction

+This calls for a discussion concerning the distance and temperature scales for which the effective NG string description in the two loop order approximation is valid and which is the target of this report.

-The paper is organized as follows: In section(II), we review the most relevant string model to QCD and discuss the lattice data corresponding to the Casimir energy versus different approximation schemes.
-In section(III), the profile of the density distribution is compare to the mean-square width of the string fluctuations of both the Nambu-Goto (NG) and Polyakov-Kleinert (PK) strings.
-Concluding remarks are provided in the last section.
+In this proceeding, we discuss the lattice data corresponding to the $Q\bar{Q}$ potential from $SU(3)$ Yang-Mills theory in four dimensions, and corresponding predictions of the LO and NLO Nambu-Goto potential~\cite{Caselle:2004er} in Sec.\ref{QQ_potential}.
+In Sec.\ref{String_wProfile}, the width profile of the density distribution is compare to the mean-square width of the string fluctuations in both approximations.
+The main conclusions are drawn in the last section.